 Choosing the Best Free Proxy

 That’s not to say proxies are useless, though.
-They’re perfect for accessing websites such as YouTube while you’re at school or work, and they’ll usually unblock Instagram, too.
+They’re perfect for accessing websites such as YouTube while you’re at school or work, and they’ll usually unblock Instagram, too (though you can read our dedicated guide on how to unblock Instagram at school).
 It’s best to think of them as the smaller, weaker siblings of VPNs.
 They’re no good for the heavy lifting, but they do fine for smaller stuff.

 You could use one of our best free VPN services instead, but proxies have the upside of never having bandwidth caps or reducing your speed too much.
 Plus, most free VPNs advertised in the Google and Apple stores are just glorified proxies anyway.
 That said, if you decide to go with a free VPN over a free proxy, read our list or you may end up with a scam service such as Hola VPN that’ll enslave your devices for a botnet.